 Some of these companies also perform professional reference checking services for employers, including pre-employment screening services (background checks as well as reference checks).

 Note: The fees you pay to a professional reference checking company may be tax-deductible as job search expenses.
 Consult with your tax advisor for details.

 Things To Consider When Hiring a Reference Checking Company:

 - Review the company’s cancellation/substitution policies carefully.
 If the reference you provide does not return phone calls and cannot be contacted, you probably won’t receive a refund.
 There are many reasons why a reference may not be able to be contacted, including illness, vacations, or business travel.
 Or he or she may simply not want to provide a reference and, consequently, be unavailable for contact.
 (In these cases, the reference checking service will let you know that they were unable to obtain a reference; this is likely the same result a prospective employer would receive, so even that information can be useful.
-If a reference advises you to use his or her name, and then won’t make himself or herself available to speak to a prospective employer, that’s important information to know.
+If a reference advises you to use his or her name, and they won’t make himself or herself available to speak to a prospective employer, that’s important information to know.
 You’ll find out if a reference will cooperate!)

 - Ask the company about callbacks.
 If the service you choose does not provide employment verification services for corporate clients, make sure the callback number they are using does not appear in Google search results as a third-party reference checking service; otherwise, the reference may discover you’re investigating him or her, leading to future negative references, even if he or she would have provided a positive one previously.

 - Check the company’s confidentiality policy.
 If challenged by the reference about “who is asking,” most reference checking companies will represent themselves as an independent third-party verification service conducting a reference check.
 In general, the companies won’t misrepresent themselves as an actual prospective employer if they are asked because that is against the law in some states.